PotPlayer for Mac: Best alternatives in 2024

 Elmedia Player PRO is even better.
 It unlocks lots of features straight from PotPlayer, such as video effects and an audio equalizer.
 But its most important feature is direct streaming over DLNA, AirPlay 2, and Chromecast.
 Elmedia uses transcoding to make nearly any video stream compatible.
 Available for $19.99, Elmedia Player PRO is a bargain.

-Elmedia Player checked on macOS Sonoma.
+Elmedia Player checked on macOS Sequoia.

 "I initially really liked this video player, because it plays so many different formats that other players like QuickTime won’t."